DHS marks nearly 400 miles of border wall: ‘More secure now than at any time in our history’

 When Mr. Trump took office, there were 654 miles of the border with some barrier.
 As of mid-October that was up to 670 miles.

-And more important for controlling the border, the effectiveness has been upgraded.
+More important for controlling the border, the effectiveness has been upgraded.

 The 654 miles Mr. Trump inherited were comprised of 354 miles of fencing, a mishmash of styles, and another 300 miles of what was known as “Normandy-style” vehicle barrier, which could stop a car or truck but was easy to hop over or crawl under for those on foot.